Climate and Energy

 Supporting Electrical Grid Stability

 Ross participates in demand response programs to help support local electrical grids.
-Through these programs, we voluntarily reduce our energy usage during peak demand times to alleviate strain on the grid and help prevent blackouts or brownouts.
-We utilize energy management systems that are integrated with our Stores to adjust HVAC systems and reduce electricity usage.
-By doing so, we are helping keep the lights on for our Customers and supporting the overall health and stability of the local electrical system.
-Over 700 Ross Stores participated in demand response programs in 2023, and we aim to expand our participation to more locations in the future.
+Through these programs, we voluntarily reduce our energy usage during peak demand periods, alleviating strain on the grid and helping prevent blackouts or brownouts.
+Across our Stores, integrated energy management systems adjust the HVAC systems to reduce electricity usage, keeping the lights on for our Customers and supporting the reliability of the local electrical grid.
+In 2024, nearly 800 Ross Stores participated in demand response programs; we aim to expand our participation to more locations in the future.

 Renewable Energy

-While we continue efforts to reduce energy use and improve efficiency in our operations, we acknowledge that a significant portion of the emissions reductions required to meet our Scope 1 and 2 targets must come from transitioning to low-carbon or renewable energy sources.
-We continue to evaluate strategies and partnerships to pursue both on-site and off-site renewable energy opportunities.
+While we continue efforts to reduce energy use and improve efficiency in our operations, we recognize that achieving our Scope 1 and 2 targets will also require transitioning to low-carbon or renewable energy sources.
+Ross is actively exploring strategies, partnerships, and opportunities to pursue renewable energy, both on-site and off-site.

 Energy Efficiency: Stores

-For many years, we have made investments to decrease the amount of energy used by our climate control and lighting systems, which consume most of the electricity purchased to operate our Stores.
+For many years, we have invested in technologies to reduce the energy required to power our climate control and lighting systems, which represent the largest share of electricity purchased to operate our Stores.

-To further reduce the energy required to operate climate control and lighting systems, we utilize an advanced building energy management platform that shaves off unnecessary electricity use and enables more precise control over our energy management.
-This technology allows us to adjust occupancy schedules, lighting levels, and temperatures across our Stores quickly and easily, which provides operational benefits in addition to energy savings.
-This system also allows for remote diagnosis of HVAC issues to quickly identify and correct inefficiencies, which can prevent unnecessary downtime and costly technician visits to our Stores.
-We can quickly respond to requests to lower our electricity usage to help electric utilities avoid rolling blackouts during critical periods such as heat waves.
-By using this platform, we estimate that we have reduced energy usage at our Stores by more than 75 million kilowatt-hours from when we began piloting in 2019 through the end of 2023.
+To further reduce the energy use from climate control and lighting systems, we leverage an advanced building energy management platform.
+This system helps minimize unnecessary electricity use and enables more precise control over our energy consumption.
+This platform allows us to quickly and easily adjust occupancy schedules, lighting levels, and temperatures across our Stores, providing both operational benefits and energy savings.
+It also supports remote diagnosis of HVAC issues, enabling our staff to swiftly identify and resolve inefficiencies, and minimizing unnecessary downtime and costly technician visits to our Stores.
+In critical moments, such as during heatwaves, we can quickly lower our electricity usage to help electric utilities avoid rolling blackouts.
+From 2019 through the end of 2024, we estimate this system has helped us reduce energy usage at our Stores by more than 100 million kilowatt hours.

-We also prioritize efficiency when designing our new Stores, understanding that investments during the earliest stage of Store development pay off for years to come.
-In addition to including LED lighting, high-efficiency HVAC equipment, and advanced energy management systems, some of our locations use white roofs to deflect heat and higher-quality insulation than is required by code.
-These actions result in new Stores that are more energy efficient, lowering our energy usage, environmental impact, and costs.
-As we continue to add more Stores, efficient new Store design will remain critical for mitigating our environmental impact.
+Energy efficiency is also a priority when designing our new Stores, understanding that investments made during the earliest stage of Store development yield long-term benefits.
+In addition to LED lighting, high- efficiency HVAC equipment, and advanced energy management systems, some of our locations use white roofs to deflect heat and use insulation that exceeds code requirements.
+These choices result in more efficient Stores that lower our energy usage, environmental impact, and operational costs.
+As we continue to grow, efficient new Store design will remain a critical tactic for limiting Ross’ environmental footprint.

 Energy Efficiency: Distribution Centers

-Ross’ distribution and warehouse facilities represent a smaller portion of our electricity consumption and, on average, use less energy per square foot to operate than do our Stores.
+On average, Ross’ distribution and warehouse facilities use less energy per square foot to operate than Stores and represent a smaller portion of our electricity consumption.

-- We utilize an “air purging” program that uses fresh air to cool our facilities.
+- We utilize an “air purging” program at select locations to cool our facilities by circulating cool evening air.
 During the day, the sun heats up our buildings.
-At night when temperatures drop, we purge the hot air from the building and welcome in fresh, naturally cool air.
-This allows us to avoid several hours of air conditioning use, saving energy costs.
-Moreover, the purging program reduces our electricity demand during peak daytime hours, taking pressure off the electrical grid.
+At night when temperatures drop, we purge the hot air and welcome in naturally colder air.
+This decreases our reliance on air conditioning and related energy costs, and reduces our electricity demand during peak daytime hours, taking pressure off the electrical grid.

-- We use highly efficient conveyor systems with variable frequency drives, sensors, and automation that shuts off equipment when not in demand.
+- Our conveyor systems are highly efficient, using variable frequency drives, sensors, and automation that shut off equipment when not in demand.

-- We use battery-powered forklifts and material-handling equipment to move merchandise within many of our distribution facilities.
-In general, this battery-operated equipment is more energy efficient and has a lower overall cost of ownership compared to fuel-powered equipment.
+- The forklifts and material-handling equipment we use to move merchandise within many of our distribution facilities are battery-powered.
+Battery-operated equipment is, in general, more energy efficient and costs less to own and operate compared to fuel-powered equipment.

-- Our new Distribution Centers are designed with energy efficiency in mind, with white roofs to reflect sunlight and advanced building energy management systems.
-Some of our roofs are also “solar ready.”
+- We designed our new distribution centers with energy efficiency in mind, installing white roofs to reflect sunlight and implementing advanced building energy management systems.
+Some of our roofs are also solar ready.

-- We began installing solar parking canopies at our new Distribution Center currently under construction in Arizona.
-This solar installation will generate clean power for the building while also providing shade for our Associate parking lot.
+- Our new Arizona Distribution Center, which opened in 2025, features solar parking canopies that will generate clean power for the building while also providing shade for our Associate parking lot.

-- We continue to assess the feasibility of installing solar at our existing and future Distribution Facilities.
+- We continue to assess the feasibility of installing solar panels at our existing and future distribution facilities.

-All of these actions help our Distribution Centers reduce air pollution, limit GHG emissions, and achieve cost savings.
+All of these initiatives and improvements to our distribution centers help reduce air pollution, limit GHG emissions, and lower our operating costs.

 Energy Efficiency: Offices, Employee Commuting, and Travel

-Our Corporate Headquarters in Dublin, California, achieved Leadership in Energy and Environmental Design (LEED) Gold certification from the U.S. Green Building Council, with features that increase our Associates’ comfort while minimizing our environmental impact.
+Our Corporate Headquarters in Dublin, California, has earned Leadership in Energy and Environmental Design (LEED) Gold certification from the U.S. Green Building Council.
+This certification recognizes the design of the campus as a successful balance of environmental sustainability and workplace comfort for our Associates.

-The sustainability features of our headquarters include energy management equipment such as high-efficiency HVAC equipment, Energy Star appliances, and lighting with motion sensors and daylight controls.
-Additionally, our interior and exterior lighting both use LEDs.
+The sustainability features of our headquarters include high-efficiency HVAC equipment, Energy Star appliances, and lighting equipped with motion sensors and daylight controls.
+Both our interior and exterior lighting use energy-efficient LED technology.
+In addition, our headquarters was powered 100% by renewable energy in 2024 through an agreement with our electricity provider.

-We enabled lower-emission transportation options by providing on-site electric vehicle charging stations, bicycle storage, and changing facilities.
-We also located the campus close to public transportation and offer programs to help our Associates pay for public transportation using pre-tax dollars.
+To support lower-emission transportation, our headquarters provide on-site electric vehicle charging stations, bicycle storage, and changing facilities for our Associates.
+To encourage greener travel options, we also located the campus close to public transportation and offer a pre-tax employee benefit to help our Associates pay for public transportation.

-We support lower-carbon travel options for the field leadership organization, which supports Stores across the country.
-One of the key functions of our field leaders is to visit and provide direct guidance to Stores in their area, which means many of these leaders spend a lot of time on the road.
-To help lower the GHG impact of these visits, Ross maintains a corporate fleet of primarily hybrid vehicles.
-We estimate that this fleet would have used over 30 percent more fuel in 2023 if it contained only conventional vehicles.
+When feasible, we support lower-carbon travel options for the field leadership organization, which supports our Stores across the country.
+Because our field leaders regularly drive to visit and provide guidance to Stores in their geographic area, we maintain a fleet of primarily hybrid vehicles to help lower the GHG impact of these trips.
+We estimate that maintaining this fleet dropped potential fuel usage by nearly 20 percent in 2024 versus using traditional vehicles.

 Energy Efficiency: Product Transportation

-Although Ross does not own the trucks, trains, and ocean vessels that transport our products, we know that the impact of transporting our products is a significant source of indirect emissions.
+Ross does not own the trucks, trains, and ocean vessels that transport our products.
+However, we are conscious of the fact that transporting our products is a significant source of indirect emissions.

-We work continuously with our transportation providers to improve shipping efficiency across our distribution network as we grow our business and Store base.
+To reduce the impact of these emissions, we work closely with our transportation providers to improve shipping efficiency across our distribution network as we grow our business and Store base.

-- Merchandise shipments were consolidated whenever possible to reduce the number of trips to Stores each day.
+- Consolidating merchandise shipments whenever possible to reduce the number of trips to Stores each day.

-- We shipped by rail whenever feasible, which is less polluting than standard ground transportation.
-Approximately 31 percent of the merchandise shipped from our Distribution Centers was sent via rail in 2023.
+- Shipping by rail whenever feasible, generating less pollution than standard ground transportation.
+Approximately 30 percent of the merchandise shipped from our distribution centers was sent via rail in 2024.

-- Approximately 85 percent of our transportation partners participated in the SmartWay Partnership, a U.S. Environmental Protection Agency program that improves fuel efficiency and reduces air pollution.
+- Having participation of approximately 88 percent of our transportation partners in the SmartWay Partnership, a U.S. Environmental Protection Agency program that improves fuel efficiency and reduces air pollution.

-- We maximize the capacity of each trailer through floor loading and removing unnecessary packaging, leading to fewer shipments.
+- Maximizing the capacity of each trailer through floor loading and removal of unnecessary packaging, leading to fewer shipments.

-- We completed route optimization, which eliminated 1.3 million over-the-road miles from Store deliveries in 2023.
+- Completing route optimization, which eliminated 900,000 over-the-road miles from Store deliveries in 2024.
 We have processes in place to review route optimization opportunities quarterly as we grow.

-- We utilized electric yard vehicles at select Distribution Centers to replace vehicles with internal combustion engines and are investigating opportunities to integrate additional electric vehicles into our operations moving forward.
+- Utilizing electric yard vehicles at select distribution centers to replace vehicles with internal combustion engines, and investigating opportunities to integrate additional electric vehicles into our operations moving forward.

-- We worked with international transportation partners on optimal loading of containers shipped on ocean vessels.
+- Working with international transportation partners to optimize loading of containers shipped on ocean vessels.
 This lowered the number of containers needed to ship our products from overseas, thus reducing the total number of shipments and emissions.